Eugène-François Vidocq: Identification of criminals

 Jürgen Thorwald stated in his book Das Jahrhundert der Detektive (1964) that Vidocq had a photographic memory that allowed him to recognize previously convicted criminals, even in disguise.
 Biographer Samuel Edwards reported in The Vidocq Dossier about a trial against the fraudster and forger Lambert, in which Vidocq referred to his memory of the accused.
-Vidocq regularly visited the prisons to memorise the faces of the inmates and made his agents do the same.
+Vidocq regularly visited the prisons to memorize the faces of the inmates and made his agents do the same.
 The English police adopted this method.
 Until the late 1980s, British investigators attended court hearings to observe the spectators in the public galleries and become aware of possible accomplices.

 As Vidocq said at Lambert's trial, while his memory was phenomenal, he could not require the same of his agents.
 Therefore, for each arrested person, he carefully set up an index card with a personal description, aliases, previous convictions, modus operandi, and other information.
 The card of forger Lambert contained, among other things, a handwriting sample.
 The index card system was retained not only by the French police, but also by police units in other countries.
 However, it soon revealed its weaknesses.
 By the time Alphonse Bertillon came to the Sûreté as clerk in 1879, the descriptions on the cards were not detailed enough anymore to really identify suspects.
 This caused Bertillon to develop an anthropometric system for personal identification called the bertillonage.
 The sorting of the card boxes, which by then already filled several rooms, was converted to body dimensions, the first of many attempts to improve the structure of the sorting.
-With the advent of the information age, the cards were digitised, and the card boxes were replaced by databases.
+With the advent of the information age, the cards were digitized, and the card boxes were replaced by databases.